1969 Pacific typhoon season: Tropical Depression Bining

+Tropical Depression Bining was a short-lived early-season disturbance that was only monitored by PAGASA.
+It formed on May 3, 1969, and dissipated on May 5, 1969.
+There is no information available about its track or intensity.

 Typhoon Tess (Kuring)

+Typhoon Tess, also known as Kuring, was a powerful typhoon that made landfall in the Philippines in 1969.
+It brought heavy rainfall, strong winds, and storm surges, causing widespread destruction and loss of life, particularly in the northern and central regions of Luzon.
+The typhoon's impact included significant damage to infrastructure, agriculture, and housing, as well as disruptions to transportation and communication systems.

 Typhoon Viola (Elang)

-Large Super Typhoon Viola, which formed on July 22 east of the Philippines, brushed northern Luzon with winds of 150 mph on the 26th.
+Large Super Typhoon Viola, which formed on July 20 east of the Philippines, brushed northern Luzon with winds of 150 mph on the 26th.
 It continued to the northwest, and weakened due to lack of inflow.
-Viola hit southeastern China as a minimal typhoon on the 28th, and dissipated the next day.
+Viola hit southeastern China as a minimal typhoon on the 28th, and dissipated on July 30.
 The typhoon caused more than 1000 deaths in and around Shantou, Guangdong, China, where it made the landfall.